Criando uma identidade de marca e como criar sua própria marca

 Create Great Signage

-If your brand has a retail storefront, signage is a big part in branding your business.
-Chic exterior signage, including vinyl window graphics and sidewalk signs, is a major part of the experience and can thus potentially generate big traffic.
-Make sure to incorporate your standard logo, typography, and color palette into all signage to ensure that your branding is consistent and compelling.
-Whether it’s a window display or sale signs, keeping it cohesive will help solidify your brand in customers’ minds.
+If your brand has a retail storefront, or studio by appointment, signage will be important in branding your business.
+Chic exterior signage, including vinyl window graphics and sidewalk signs, drive traffic.
+Make sure to incorporate your standard logo, typography, and color palette into all signage to ensure that your branding is consistent and compelling, solidifying your brand in customers’ minds.

 And, if you ever have the opportunity to sell your art at a fair or a pop-up shop, don’t forget to set up some signage to draw people in!